-There are many types of seed beads, colors and shapes, but here the attention will be devoted to TOHO beads, a native of Japan.
-They deserve distinction, because in the mass they are similar to each other (equal and regular), which allows them to be used in the most precise and sophisticated projects.
-In addition, their threading hole is larger than in other small beads, so there is no problem with the use of a slightly thicker thread, elastic, cord, string and even when we use a thicker cord.
-Another advantage is color durability.
+There are many types of seed beads, colours and shapes, but here the attention will be devoted to TOHO beads, a native of Japan.
+They deserve distinction, because in a mass they are very similar to each other (equal and regular), which allows them to be used in the most precise and sophisticated projects.
+In addition, their threading hole is larger than in other small beads, so they can be used with a slightly thicker thread, elastic, cord or string.
+Another advantage is their colour durability.
 They do not dye the skin or materials used in their vicinity.
-The choice of color depends on your own imagination.
-Features (shape, color, finish) are given with a given type of beads, it is a very important reference in the choice, because it allows you to avoid mistakes in identification.
-TOHO beads reign primarily in the beading technique.
-It is also a paradise for supporters of the soutache technique.
+The choice of colour depends on your own imagination.
+TOHO beads reign primarily in the beading technique and they are also a paradise for supporters of the soutache technique.

 The sizes and shapes of TOHO beads are presented below (the smaller the given size, the larger the beads):

-round 8 - round with a diameter of 3.2 mm,
+Round Size 8 - Round with a diameter of 3.2mm

-round 6 - round with a diameter of 4.5 mm,
+Round Size 6 - Round with a diameter of 4.5mm

-hex - with 5 bevelled walls with a round hole,
+Hex - 5 Bevelled walls with a round hole